wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

         All private methods require authorization with an API key and API key hash.
         Kindly note that the API key hash inserted in the configuration file does not equal the API key.
         The API key hash is the random string you typed in the [`/utils/hash/secure`](https://nodes.wavesnodes.com/api-docs/index.html#/utils/hashSecure) method.
-        In case you do not remember what API key and API key hash are, please, check [API Key Of Your Node](#api-key-of-your-node).
+        In case you do not remember what API key and API key hash are, please, check [API key of your node](#api-key-of-your-node).

         To authorize private method usage:
         1. Click "Authorize":